cloudsolver/aws-saa/atoms/CloudFront.md

 > 	Modifying the CloudFront Cache Key e.g. normalization
 > 	Redirecting Traffic Based on Simple Conditions
 > 	URL Rewrites and redirection

+### Solution Architectures

+#### On-premises server requires a global distribution
+[[Hybrid Cloud Architecture]] with CloudFront is possible.
+A custom origin can point to an on-premises server and CloudFront is able to cache content for dynamic websites.
+CloudFront can provide performance optimizations for custom origins even if they are running on on-premises servers.
+These include persistent TCP connections to the origin, SSL enhancements such as Session tickets and OCSP stapling.
+Additionally, connections are routed from the nearest Edge Location to the user across the AWS global network.
+If the on-premises server is connected via a [[DX|Direct Connect]]  link this can further improve performance.

 ## References